 In English essays, you will be supporting your arguments about literary texts by choosing appropriate supporting quotations from the texts themselves.
-You may also use and be quoting from other print and digital sources, such as critical essays, reviews, letters, and reference works.
+You may also use and be quoting from other print and Web-based sources, such as critical essays, reviews, letters, and reference works.
 All quotations must be integrated into your own writing.
 Here are some general rules:

-- Introduce your quotations so that your reader knows why you have chosen them. - Use brief quotations within your own sentences rather than long block quotations. - Integrate the grammar of your quotations into the grammar of your sentences. - Be accurate.
-Quote every word borrowed from your source, and do not change the original spelling, capitalization, or punctuation.
+- Introduce your quotations so that your reader knows why you have chosen them. - Use brief quotations within your own sentences rather than long passages. - Integrate the grammar of your quotations into the grammar of your sentences. - Be accurate.
+Quote every word, and do not change the original spelling, capitalization, or punctuation.
 If you must make changes, indicate you are doing so by using square brackets and/or ellipsis points (see Section 7e).